FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 # AMOP function

-Tag: "java-sdk "" AMOP "" On-Chain Messenger Protocol "
+tags: "java-sdk" "AMOP" "on-chain messenger protocol"

 ----
 The Java SDK supports the Advanced Messages Onchain Protocol (AMOP).
-Users can use the AMOP protocol to exchange messages with other organizations.。
+Users can use the AMOP protocol to exchange messages with other organizations。

 ## 1. Interface description

-AMOP enables any subscriber who subscribes to a topic to receive push messages related to that topic.
+AMOP enables any subscriber who subscribes to a topic to receive push messages related to that topic

-The interface class of AMOP module can refer to the file java.-"sdk" in the sdk-The file amop / src / main / org / fisco / bcos / sdk / amop / Amop.java "contains the following interfaces:
+For more information about the interface classes of AMOP modules, see the "sdk-amop / src / main / org / fisco / bcos / sdk / amop / Amop.java" file in the java-sdk file, which contains the following interfaces:

 ### 1.1 subscribeTopic